tjvantoll/articles/nativescript/app-sync/article.md

 ![](terminal.png)

-This includes registering for the AppSync service, adding the applications you want to use the service with, and uploading code updates for those apps.
+The CLI allow you to register for the AppSync service, add the applications you want to use the service with, upload code updates for those apps, and a whole lot more.

 **AppSync Server**